 An evening of food, drinks & music benefiting Lowcountry veterans

 Pull out your favorite pair of blue jeans and enjoy a laid-back evening at beautiful Founders Hall.
-You’ll take in live entertainment under the stars while you sip libations and enjoy an old fashion Lowcountry Boil and BBQ.
+You’ll take in live entertainment under the stars while you sip libations and enjoy an old fashion Lowcountry Boil.

-This year we have an unbelievable list of silent auction items, including: 7 night all-inclusive stay in Antiqua – NASCAR Hall of Fame ticket package – The Club at Pine Forest (round of golf for 4 including cart) – Two 3 day passes to the CMA in Nashville including airfare (Southwest) – Two tickets to see Reba in Vegas (with Brooks & Dunn) including hotel and Southwest airfare – Two tickets to see Carrie Underwood in Columbia including hotel – Two tickets to see Luke Combs in Charleston including dinner – 1 night stay at Middleton Place – Stars & Strikes Party Pass for two hours bowling, including shoes, pizza and soda for up to 6 people.
+This year we will again have an unbelievable list of silent auction items.
+Last year’s items included: NASCAR Hall of Fame ticket package – Two 3 day passes to the CMA in Nashville including airfare (Southwest) – Two tickets to see Reba in Vegas (with Brooks & Dunn) including hotel and Southwest airfare – Two tickets to see Carrie Underwood in Columbia including hotel – Two tickets to see Luke Combs in Charleston including dinner – 1 night stay at Middleton Place.

 All proceeds will benefit Palmetto Warrior Connection, directly helping local veterans and their families.